Modern slavery statement for the year ending 31 March 2021

 The Society undertakes checks as part of the vetting process for new suppliers which are considered to be operating in a high risk context and has methods of monitoring the due diligence assessment undertaken, including a schedule for routinely checking that high risk suppliers continue to comply.
 These checks include ensuring suppliers have appropriate policies in place, their compliance with applicable law and whether they adopt certain best practice recommendations.

-This process is carried out by the Society’s Procurement Manager and will continue to be reviewed for efficiencies and improvements in the upcoming year.
+This process is carried out by the Society’s Procurement team and are reviewed on an ongoing basis for efficiencies and improvements.

 Our grant activities